Codemon72/Spickzettel/_Terms.md

 CORS allows servers to specify who can access their resources and how.
 Browsers follow the servers' policies by sending a test request (preflight) to the server and checking whether it's allowed.
 source: https://blog.tecladocode.com/what-is-cors-and-how-to-fix-it/
+–––

+### Google Knowledge Graph
+Googles understanding of the world.
+'Where' all of google's knowledge is stored.
+The Google Knowledge Panel is a result of that.
+–––

+### Google Knowledge Panel
+Panel on the right side in a google search generated from Google Knowledge Graph –––

 ##### More in-depth and ELI5
 source: https://dev.to/dougblackjr/cors-in-a-way-i-can-understand-501d